How to Type a Squared Symbol on your Mac

 Use the Character Viewer

-You can use the charger viewer to enter the squared symbol.
+You can use the character viewer to enter the squared symbol.
 You can use this method in many apps, for example, when you are writing emails in Mail, when you are composing text messages in Messages, or when you are writing notes in Notes.
 Here is how:

 - In an app, when you are ready to enter the symbol, open the Character Viewer.
 You can go to Edit > Emoji & Symbols to open it.
 Or alternatively, you can use the Control-Command-Space shortcuts.